This article was updated on July 12, 2018.

-ACA Reporting May Be Modified, But Health Care Reform is Not Going Away
+ACA Reporting May Be Modified, but Health Care Reform Is Not Going Away

 It's been a bumpy road for Health Care Reform.
 Some recent articles on the future of the Affordable Care Act (ACA) have referred to repeal and replace efforts as "Zombiecare."
 The American Health Care Act (AHCA), withdrawn from a vote on March 29th, seemed to be dead but frequent accounts of its resurrection have led to zombie comparisons (as one article observed "it just won't stay dead").
 Other articles compared the replace effort to a vampire since Republicans continue to look for a deal to bring the AHCA back to life.
 While it is debatable whether the zombie vs. vampire characterization is accurate or even helpful, the Health Care Reform debate is certainly not over.
-Although ACA reform is clearly still a priority for the Administration and many lawmakers, the ACA remains the law.
+Although Affordable Care Act reform is clearly still a priority for the Administration and many lawmakers, the ACA remains the law.
 Employers, therefore, need to continue tracking and consolidating data for compliance with the employer mandate.

 How Would the AHCA Impact Employers

 The AHCA calls for premium tax credits (subsidies) for people who don't have an offer of coverage from an employer or a government-sponsored plan like Medicaid.
 But those tax credits wouldn't take effect until 2020.
 Between now and then, the ACA's premium tax credits would remain in place.
 Although the AHCA would eliminate the employer mandate penalty retroactively to the beginning of 2016, it wouldn't change anything about the ACA's employer reporting requirements since a reconciliation bill can only address things that directly impact the federal budget.